-Although Ternopil date of foundation is unknown, the first known reference to it occurs in 1524, when as a Polish town it was sacked by Tatars.
-Ternopil was known as a fortress.
-At the end of the 16th century, the fraternity was organized which played an important part in the struggle against Catholicism.
+Although Ternopil date of foundation is unknown, the first known reference to it occurs in 1524, when, as a Polish town, it was sacked by Tatars.

-In 1548, Magdeburg Law was adopted in Ternopil.
+In 1548, Magdeburg Law was adopted.
 In 1655, Cossack troops headed by B.Khmelnitsky captured the town.
-But Ternopil remained under Poland’s control.
+But it remained under Poland’s control.

-Present day Ternopil is an important railway junction and has light engineering, food-processing, and consumer-goods industries.
+Present day city is an important railway junction and has light, engineering, food-processing, and consumer-goods industries.

 Traces of ancient people sites are found in the nearest settlements Veliky Glybochok, Petrikiv and Stupky.
-In spite of destroying wars which the town faced several times, some house - monuments of architecture, history and culture are still preserved in the town.
+In spite of destroying wars which the town faced several times, several houses - monuments of architecture, history and culture are still preserved in the city.